Welcome To Glow It Green

 Conclusion.

-Plant-based hair dyes like Indigo are a fantastic way to color hair without harmful chemicals; they are easy to use and do not damage the hair.
-There is a slight learning curve to getting the process correct for how you want your hair to look; it soon becomes effortless.
+Plant-based hair dyes like Indigo are a fantastic way to color grey hair roots without harmful chemicals.
+They are easy to use and do not damage the hair.
+There is a slight learning curve to getting the process right for how you want your hair to look, but it soon becomes effortless.

-Take inspiration for the right products to use, and you will soon naturally have gorgeous, vibrant colors!
+Take inspiration from the right products; you will soon naturally have gorgeous, vibrant color on your grey roots!

-This post contains affiliate links; if you purchase through these links, we may earn a small commission, which will not affect your sales.
+This post contains affiliate links, marked with a *.
+If you purchase through these links, we may earn a small commission, which will not affect your purchase.

 Glowitgreen.com is a member of the Amazon affiliate link program.